llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * `-fopenmp` produces an error when OpenACC support is enabled as Clacc does not currently support combining OpenMP and OpenACC in the same application.
-        * Other `-fopenmp-*` options are not supported when OpenACC support is enabled.
+        * `-fopenmp-*` options not mentioned above are not supported when OpenACC support is enabled.
         * As usual when `-fopenmp` is not specified, OpenMP directives are discarded but `-Wsource-uses-openmp` is available to produce warnings for them.